 Why would I need a “sacred space” in my home?

 Hey – great question. ☺ And I’ll tell you – it’s because this is where we live most of our lives!
-In our home, in our daily tasks, in our dinners with family, in sweeping the floor and doing dishes.
-One thing in particular I love about new-age spirituality is that it gives the power back to YOU.
+In our home, in our daily tasks, in our dinners with family, in sweeping the floor, and doing dishes.
+One thing, in particular, I love about new-age spirituality is that it gives the power back to YOU.
 You don’t have to go to a church or speak with a priest to feel connected or look for answers.
 You already have everything you need ♡ sometimes it just takes a little bit of work to find what you need.

 All it takes is some intention – and the desire to make a change.
-So – let’s create a sacred space!
+So – let’s create sacred space!

 How to Create a Sacred Space in your Home